Dan Howdle | February 12th, 2024

 Virgin’s Gig1 is available on its own, as a broadband and phone package, with an unlimited O2 SIM thrown in, or as part of the range topping Virgin Media Ultimate Volt, which really is one of the most comprehensive packages you can find anywhere.
 And what's more, it's now available to every household within the Virgin Media broadband network – making it the fastest broadband you're likely to find right now.

 All Virgin Media broadband packages come with the Hub 3 router with the exception of the Gig1 package, which comes with Virgin’s premium Hub 5 router.
 The Hub 4 was rolled out to early Gig1 adopters but has since been discontinued.

 Yes.
 It's easy to upgrade.
 You can do it online or over the phone as soon as you're up and running with your services.
 Bear in mind that if you upgrade mid-term, you will be required to restart your 18-month contract.

 Yes.
 Virgin Media offers comprehensive protection in the form of Child Safe, the parental controls that come as part of Web Safe.
 Child Safe is activated automatically when you purchase a Virgin Media broadband package.

-The main draw of Virgin Media is its exceptionally fast speeds and also its accessibility – accesible to over 55% of UK properties, Virgin services are currently far more widely available than comparable ultrafast speeds on offer via the Openreach network, from providers such as BT.
-Customers also benefit from the Virgin Media Connect app that enables customers to access 20 million wifi hotspots, both in the UK and abroad.
-You can even access the internet on the London Underground!
+The main draw of Virgin Media is its exceptionally fast speeds and also its availability – currently available to over 60% of UK properties, Virgin services are currently far more widely available than comparable ultrafast speeds on offer via the Openreach network, from providers such as BT.
+Customers also benefit from the Virgin Media Connect app that enables customers to access over 3.5 million+ wifi hotspots, both in the UK and abroad.
+You can even access the internet on the London Underground.